 - Only use public WiFi if you are running a VPN.

 - Install an ad blocking extension in your browser.
 I recommend uBlock Origin.
 Downloads are available for Google Chrome and Mozilla Firefox.
 Since Edge is Chromium based the Chrome version of uBlock Origin should work for it.

 - Remove inactive user accounts.

 - In Windows make sure User Account Control is enabled.

 - In Windows make sure Controlled Folder Access is on.

 - On your mobile device stick with the official Google or Apple app stores.

 - Be cautious about following links in text messages.

 - Don’t trust random popups that offer software to download.

 Now you know what a Remote Access Trojan is and what you can do about it.
 The internet is an amazing place full of information, social media, games, and more.
-Unfortunately the predatory among us are more than happy to take advantage of the unprepared.
-You can be prepared by keeping backups of your data and following the above tips.
+Unfortunately the predators among us are more than happy to take advantage of the unprepared.
+You can be prepared by following the above tips.
 By doing so you will be far more protected and prepared for Remote Access Trojans and other malware out there.